mhei/remotechargeport/README.md

 # Requirements

-As mentioned, [rpclib](http://rpclib.net/) is used as underlaying RPC framework.
+As mentioned, [rpclib](http://rpclib.net/) is used as underlying RPC framework.
 Please note, that you need a slightly modified version from my [personal fork](https://github.com/mhei/rpclib/branches).
-This adds a helper function to determine the local endpoint address with is passed to the `SatelliteAgent` for example when a diagnostics upload should be transfered to the main system.
+This adds a helper function to determine the local endpoint address with is passed to the `SatelliteAgent` for example when a diagnostics upload should be transferred to the main system.

 # Build and Install